impressivewebs/frontend-feeds/README.md

 ## Missing Feeds?

-I'd also like to include the following feeds, but they have no RSS feed, or they are WordPress categories that have no category feed:
+I'd also like to include the following feeds, but the feeds aren't working or else they don't have one that I can see:

 http://lab.alexcican.com/<br>
 http://filamentgroup.com/lab/<br>